 - Long press the power button to bring up the power options on your screen

-- Now press the Power Off option on your screen till you see a pop-up that will ask you if you want to reboot your phone is Safe Mode
+- Now press the Power Off option on your screen till you see a pop-up that will ask you if you want to reboot your phone in Safe Mode

 - Tap on Ok and allow your phone to restart

-- When your phone restarts it will show Safe Mode in the bottom of the screen.
+- When your phone restarts it will show Safe Mode at the bottom of the screen.